Restrictions change regularly based on COVID outbreaks, please check the NSW Government website for more information.

 States and territories can apply their own restrictions, including additional quarantine requirements.
-In NSW, a mandatory quarantine fee will apply to international travellers returning to NSW and needing to quarantine.
+In NSW, quarantine is not required for fully vaccinated travellers, however testing requirements are in place.

-Travel by students for the purposes of overseas student exchange or electives (including vocational placements) in 2021 is considered international travel.
+Travel by students for the purposes of overseas student exchange or electives (including vocational placements) is considered international travel.
 International travel means travel outside of Australia and New Zealand.

-Any requests for international travel need to be approved by the Office of the Vice-Chancellor, noting that approval will only be given in truly exceptional circumstances.
+International travel by students for the purposes of overseas student exchange or electives (including vocational placements) is currently suspended up to and including Semester 1, 2022.
+The University is currently considering when and how student and staff travel can resume.
+Any requests for international travel at this time need to be approved by the Office of the Vice-Chancellor, noting that approval will only be given in truly exceptional circumstances.

 Higher Degree Research (HDR) students continue to be subject to the same travel restrictions and approval processes as staff, for the purposes of travel to complete core components of their research projects.
 HDR students continue to be subject to the same travel restrictions as students for the purposes of overseas student exchange or electives to for completion of coursework components.